orbs-network/orbs-spec/behaviors/flows/voting.md

 * Reads the stake for each stakeholder and Guardian at the time of the election block.
 * Eliminates expired votes.
 * Calculates the delegated stake for each Guardian - the total stake of the delegation tree that points to it.
-  * Note: once an Guardian has voted, it's delegation is ignored.
+  * Note: once an Guardian has registered, it's delegation is ignored.
 * Record the election results in the ValidatorsConfig along with the transition Orbs block (A period of time after the last processing block).

 #### Rewards calculation